Story by Fredrick Mugira | Photos by Renato Granieri

 Ramba is now a special needs chimp.
 Her social grouping is mostly humans, and she has bonded with her caregivers.
 However, to ensure she doesn’t lose her identity, the sanctuary has arranged her space so that she can see other chimpanzees.
 Whenever possible, they bring young chimps around her to provide a connection to her own kind.

-Tacugama cares for over 120 rescued chimpanzees, employing a strategy that connects wildlife protection with supporting local people.
+This individualized attention to Ramba’s well-being is part of a broader commitment at Tacugama Chimpanzee Sanctuary.
+This sanctuary currently houses over 120 rescued chimpanzees.
+Their core mission bridges wildlife protection with community support.
 Founder Bala Amarasekaran sums up their approach with the phrase, “no one is left behind at Tacugama.”
-This is demonstrated through round-the-clock specialized care and the use of advanced medical tools, such as the MRI scans done for Ramba, which are uncommon in the area.
+This is evident in their round-the-clock specialized care and the use of advanced medical tools, such as the MRI scans done for Ramba, which are uncommon in the area.

 Decisions that Shape Survival